andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 activity: 2023 Scandinavian Sk&oslash;yestreker
 short_sum: Oslo
 summary:

+oslo as culture
+oslo as nature
+oslo as gastronomy
+oslo as lifestyle

 <h4 class="article-subheader">The Sun</h4>
 As I walk through the doors of the Munchmuseet's 6th floor